 If you’re staying put over the long February Presidents’ Day weekend, don’t worry about everyone feeling bored—we’ve got a bunch of ideas to do over those days off to keep you and your kids active and entertained.
-Try sliding down the hills for a nighttime tubing session, head inside to play a family game of mini-golf, escape to a nearby ski resort to take on the slopes, or get tropical vibes renting a cabana at an indoor water park for a mid-week escape.
-And if you’re looking for things to do that won’t cost a dime, check out Free Things to do in February for even more adventures. (featured photo credit: American Dream)
+Try sliding down the hills for a nighttime tubing session, head inside to play a family game of mini-golf, escape to a nearby ski resort to take on the slopes, or get tropical vibes by renting a cabana at an indoor water park for a mid-week escape.
+And if you’re looking for things to do that won’t cost a dime, there are plenty of free things to do in February. (featured photo credit: American Dream)

 (Note: It’s always best to check ahead for in-person events)